frontcamp/zhtml/readme.txt

 -----------

-Copy /starter as is to your project, or open /starter/index.html to see how styles are connected and how to structure the markup.
+1. Copy the contents of /starter into your project.
+2. See /starter/index.html for linking styles and structuring markup.
+3. Configure the CSS variables to fit your needs.
-For more usage instructions, open the HTML documentation in the /docs folder.
+4. For full usage, open the HTML docs in /docs.